 Prior to her injury, the patient was in very good health.
 She is an accomplished dancer, having won multiple state and national dance competitions.
 She had asthma as a child; however, she has had no difficulties with asthma in adulthood.

 History of Present Illness:

 The patient was admitted to a SCI Model System of Care for rehabilitation on January 16.
 The initial examination indicated a T9 SCI with an American Spinal Injury Association (ASIA) Impairment Scale designation of A: complete injury (no motor or sensory function is preserved in the sacral segments S4 to S5).1 Initial radiological films revealed a stable T11 to L3 fusion (Fig. CS7.1).
 She arrived in a thoracolumbosacral orthosis (TLSO), which was replaced with a less-restrictive Jewett brace to decrease the risk of skin breakdown in areas of no sensation and to allow greater ease of forward flexion at the hips during transfers.
 The brace was discontinued on February 11.
-The admission motor and sensory screening examinations ...
+The admission motor and sensory ...